ipedrazas/drone-helm/README.md

 # Helm (Kubernetes) plugin for drone.io

-This plugin allows to deploy a Helm chart into a Kubernetes cluster.
+This plugin allows to deploy a [Helm](https://github.com/kubernetes/helm) chart into a [Kubernetes](https://github.com/kubernetes/kubernetes) cluster.

+For example, this configuration will deploy Jenkins using the [stable/jenkins chart](https://github.com/kubernetes/charts/tree/master/stable/jenkins)

         pipeline: